Painter or Printmaker

 The Alberta Foundation for the Arts and the Canada Council for the Arts offer grants to promising artists to enable them to study and work for a few months or a year at a time.
 The Foundation buys the art of emerging and established artists with the intent of maintaining a diverse cross-section of Alberta art and the Canada Council purchases work for the Art Bank.

-Art prices vary considerably depending on the artist’s reputation, size of the piece and availability of the artist’s work.
+Art prices vary considerably depending on the artist’s reputation, size of the piece and availability of the artist’s work (in the case of printmaking, the number of imprints made is also a factor).
 Most galleries charge a commission ranging from 40% to 75% of the price of a sale.

 Many painters and printmakers earn a minimal income from their art.
 They work in other occupations to earn a living and practice their art in their free time.